bytecodealliance/wasmtime/.github/ISSUE_TEMPLATE/improvement.md

 ---
-name: "Improvement"
+name: Improvement
-about: "A feature request or code improvement."
+about: A feature request or code improvement.
+title: ''
+labels: ''
+assignees: ''

 ---

 <!-- Please try to describe precisely what you would like to do in